 One word for all situations

 It’s almost impossible to find the word “bule” in a common dictionary.
-Literally it means albino, but in fact, the word refers to more than a person with a color pigmentation disorder.
+Literally, it means albino, but in fact, the word refers to more than a person with a colour pigmentation disorder.

 In the Kamus Besar Bahasa Indonesia or short KBBI (“The Great Dictionary of the Indonesian Language”) you read that “bule” is used for foreigners coming to Indonesia, regardless of their length of stay or their knowledge of Indonesia.
 Nevertheless, the word is not used for all foreigners.
 With some exceptions (bule afrika and bule arab), it points in the direction of the Caucasians (Europeans), Americans and Australians – simply all non-Asian foreigners.